qemu/qemu/docs/interop/vhost-user.rst

   When the ``VHOST_USER_PROTOCOL_F_SHARED_OBJECT`` protocol feature has been successfully negotiated, this message can be submitted by the backend to remove themselves from to the virtio-dmabuf shared table API.
+Only the back-end owning the entry (i.e., the one that first added it) will have permission to remove it.
+Otherwise, the message is ignored.
   The shared table will remove the back-end device associated with the UUID.
 If ``VHOST_USER_PROTOCOL_F_REPLY_ACK`` is negotiated, and the back-end sets the ``VHOST_USER_NEED_REPLY`` flag, the front-end must respond with zero when operation is successfully completed, or non-zero otherwise.